Fiserv/Commerce-Hub/docs/Resources/Guides/Level23/Commodity-Codes.md

 - Customer visibility of spend analysis
 - Cost-effective procurement optimization
-- Full useage of E-commerce capabilities
+- Full usage of E-commerce capabilities

 Use these values to populate the Commodity Codes.
 For the most up to date commodity codes, visit the United Nations Standard Products and Services Code [UNSPSC website](https://www.unspsc.org/).